karol-wolski/karol-wolski/README.md

 ## 👦 About

 I'm Karol.
 I'm a graduate of computer science at the West Pomeranian University of Technology in Szczecin (Poland).
 I'm a passionate learner who is willing to learn new technologies.
-Currently, I develop my Front-End skills and looking for a job in this field.
+Currently, I develop my Front-End skills especially React and TypeScript.
 I like to spend my free time on the trips, playing football and taking photos.

 ## 💻 Last Projects
  - Ecommerce Website [Code](https://github.com/karol-wolski/fmania) [Demo](https://karol-wolski.github.io/fmania/)